-Click on the link above to see all the photos and videos from our spectacular science day!
+Click on the link above to see some photos and videos from our extraordinary Science day!

-We all had an extraordinary time, working in groups from different years.
+We all had a brilliant time on Science Day, working in groups from different years.
 The teachers were very impressed with how the children looked after each other and worked as a team, helping each other to build their items and solve any problems along the way.

 We watched an unforgettable, impressive science show, followed by making our very own fan-powered cars and rockets!
-Watch the videos to see our competitions.
+It was most definitely a day to remember!

-On Tuesday, 16th January, year 5 visited Jodrell Bank (a world- leading science research site).
-The children explored the Lovell telescope, learnt from the incredible scientists who work there and got to experience numerous practical activities.
-The children asked some interesting questions and received some jaw-dropping answers that blew our minds.
+Year 5 visited Jodrell Bank (a world- leading science research site).
+The children explored the Lovell telescope, learnt so much from the incredible scientists who work there and they got to experience numerous practical activities.
+The children asked some interesting questions and received some jaw-dropping answers that blew their minds!

 The Year 5's had an important task to solve a serious crime!
 They were given 3 suspects and had to work out who was guilty by assessing the forensics against their statements that were given to the police.